 Real Examples of Automation in Action

-Car factories use robots to weld, assemble, and paint cars quickly and accurately.
+Car factories use robots as a key part of industrial automation to weld, assemble, and paint cars quickly and accurately.
 I toured one and was genuinely impressed by the pace and precision.

-Food and pharmaceutical companies also rely on automation to keep products safe and high-quality.
-These examples show how useful automation really is.
+Food and pharmaceutical companies also rely on industrial automation to keep products safe and high-quality.
+These examples show just how useful industrial automation really is.
+Automated systems can perform tasks such as mixing ingredients or packaging products at a speed and consistency that humans can’t match.

 How Automation Improves Safety